 PROVINCETOWN — Barnstable Fourth District state Rep. Sarah Peake has not had a primary challenger since 2006.

-Enter Democrat Jack Stanton, a 30-year-old Provincetown lobsterman and service worker who is running against Peake seat in the Sept.
+Enter Democrat Jack Stanton, a 30-year-old Provincetown lobsterman and service worker who is running against Peake in the Sept.
 6 primary on a platform of climate action, affordable housing, and increased transparency, he said in an interview this week.

 “Democrats have veto-proof majorities in both chambers, yet we don’t deliver on the values of the party platform,” Stanton said.
 “We don’t have a functional state legislature in terms of addressing our biggest challenges with a commensurate response.

 “With regards to climate, we’re out of time,” he continued.
 “What we do in the next decade is going to dramatically affect the lives of generations.”

 The 2021 Mass. legislature’s Climate Roadmap Bill commits to net zero emissions by 2050, but Stanton says that’s not good enough.